alexewerlof/gulp-embed-files/README.md

 #Introduction

-Embed files into a plain javascript object for embedding in the browser
+Embed files into a plain javascript object for embedding in the browser.
+If you are making a web component or simply want to make your web application efficient by minimizing unnecessary Ajax requests, this is an plugin for you.
+With this plugin you can embed a bunch of files together with your javascript code to the browser and access them synchronously in no time.

 #Installation
 ------------